External Dynamic List

 - In a URL Filtering profile where you can define more granular actions, such as continue, alert, or override, before you attach the profile to a Security policy rule (see Use an External Dynamic List in a URL Filtering Profile).

-On each firewall model, you can use a maximum of 30 external dynamic lists with unique sources to enforce policy; predefined IP address feeds do not count toward this limit.
+On each firewall model, you can add a maximum of 30 custom EDLs with unique sources to a single policy rule to enforce policy; predefined IP address feeds do not count toward this limit.
 The external dynamic list limit is not applicable to Panorama.
 When using Panorama to manage a firewall that is enabled for multiple virtual systems, if you exceed the limit for the firewall, a commit error displays on Panorama.
 A source is a URL that includes the IP address or hostname, the path, and the filename for the external dynamic list.
 The firewall matches the URL (complete string) to determine whether a source is unique.

 While the firewall does not impose a limit on the number of lists of a specific type, the following limits are enforced:

 - IP address—The PA-5000 Series, PA-5200 Series, and the PA-7000 Series firewalls support a maximum of 150,000 total IP addresses; all other models support a maximum of 50,000 total IP addresses.
 No limits are enforced for the number of IP addresses per list.
 When the maximum supported IP address limit is reached on the firewall, the firewall generates a syslog message.
 The IP addresses in predefined IP address lists do not count toward the limit.

 - URL and domain—A maximum of 50,000 URLs and 50,000 domains are supported on each model, with no limits enforced on the number of entries per list.

 List entries only count toward the firewall limits if they belong to an external dynamic list that is referenced in policy.